Stop! Who would cross the Bridge of Death must answer me these questions three, ‘ere the other side he see.

 say "[gorge block].";

-otherwise if the location is the Far Beyond:
+otherwise if the location is Far_Beyond:

 if the noun is: